The real estate market in Seattle is hot—home prices are breaking records left and right all around the region.

 Here is a breakdown of everything you need to know about the market before you make any moves:

 In Seattle, the number of homes for sale is dropping rapidly.
 There just aren't enough to go around.
-The number of houses available for sale right now in Seattle, WA is at a 20 year low.
+The number of houses available for sale right now in the Seattle, WA area is hitting a new low.

 Even though the population has grown precipitously, the number of houses that are empty or being built isn't keeping up.
 The population is breaking records almost every year and shows no signs of slowing down.